AT-Publishing/website/_glossary/coin-control.md

 {% amp700cloud page.image[1] %}

 Ledger Live supports coin control in the dialog you go through when sending crypto out.
-You simply click on "[coin control](/glossary/coin-control/)" and then unselect the dust.
+You simply click on "[coin control](/glossary/coin-control/)" and then unselect the coins you do not want to include in your transaction.

 {% amp700cloud page.image[2] %}